Mmhmmmmm/cafe_gan_pytorch/README.md

-# unoffical code for cafe-gan  baseed AtGAN
+# unoffical code for cafe-gan  baseed AttGAN
 # just for UESTC-zjw use to experiment
 # if you want to use it or you find some error in it ,you could tell us .thanks.
 differents: